4 ways to synchronize those exchange accounts

 Takeaway

-If the standard Microsoft options do not suit your needs, why not add a Microsoft Partner solution and achieve a smooth migration or synchronization process?
+If the standard Microsoft options do not suit your needs, why not add a Microsoft preferred solution that is Azure benefit eligible and achieve a smooth migration or synchronization process?

 CB Exchange Server Sync is a versatile and flexible Exchange sync solution that allows you to always be aware of your information and commitments, ensuring you can maintain focus on your productivity.
 Customize it to your preferences, along with an automated, safe synchronization of data from multiple accounts, regardless of your preferred device.